 This policy is divided into two sections, each of which addresses physicians' obligations under the Code.
 The first addresses physicians' obligations to provide medical services without discrimination.
-The second address physicians' obligations to take reasonable steps to accommodate the disabilities of patients or potentials patients.
+The second addresses physicians' obligations to accommodate the disabilities of patients or individuals who wish to become patients.

-1. Providing Medical Services without Discrimination
+1. Providing medical services without discrimination